top of page

 • Use caution when handling tools with sharp edges.
 Gloves are required when sharpening tools.

 • Allow ample space for everyone to work safely.
-Don't bunch up.
-Stay clear of chain saws unless you're the operator or the helper.
+Avoid crowding.
+Stay clear of chain saws unless you are the operator or the designated helper.

 • Don't cut limbs or trees that may contact overhead utility lines.